- Asked by: Rachael Hamilton, MSP for Ettrick, Roxburgh and Berwickshire, Scottish Conservative and Unionist Party

 Current Status:

-To ask the Scottish Government whether it will provide an update on the consultation on the future of qualifications and assessment.
+To ask the Scottish Government whether it will provide an update on how much funding has been awarded through the long COVID Support Fund, and to which sources.

 Answer